DigitalLeaves/PlaceholderTextViewDemo/README.md

-# PlaceholderTextViewDemo
+# PlaceholderTextView

-A IBDesignable subclass of UITextView with a placeholder behaving like a UITextfield
+PlaceHolderTextView is a IBDesignable subclass of UITextView with a placeholder behaving like a UITextfield, which means that if no text is present, the placeholder will be showing.
+This makes it easier to integrate UITextViews in combination of UITextFields where all the elements should have placeholders.

 <img align="left" vspace="5" hspace="5" src="http://digitalleaves.com/blog/wp-content/uploads/2015/02/placeholderFinal.gif">